 Bear in mind that when you make a cash advance, you will incur other costs in addition to the Citi Simplicity Card cash advance fee.
 There’s a separate cash advance APR that applies immediately after you complete the transaction.
 The ATM owner may also impose additional charges.

-To do a Citibank cash advance, you can either withdraw funds from an ATM or visit a local Citibank branch and ask the teller for a cash advance.
-For ATM transactions, you will need to request a 4-digit PIN from Citi customer service if you did not receive one after being approved for an account.… read full answer
+To get a Citibank credit card cash advance, you can either withdraw funds from an ATM or visit a local Citibank branch.
+For ATM transactions, you will need to request a 4-digit PIN, in case you did not receive one after being approved for an account.

-Here’s why you should avoid Citibank cash advances:
+What you should know about Citibank cash advances:

-Cash advances are expensive, so it’s best to avoid them whenever possible.
-That’s true with all credit card companies, and Citibank is no exception.
-Citi’s cash advance fee is 5% (min $10).
+Cash advance fee: Citi’s cash advance fee is 5% (min $10).
 There may be additional bank fees if you withdraw cash from an ATM.
-There’s also a separate APR for cash advances.
-It’s typically higher than the card’s regular APR.

 You can get cash from a credit card through rewards redemption or by doing a cash advance.
 Rewards are the better option because they actually save you money.
 Cash advances have very high fees and interest, so they’re more of a last resort than anything else.
-If you do get one, you’ll want to pay it back as quickly as possible.… read full answer
+If you do get one, you’ll want to pay it back as quickly as possible.

 Taking out a cash advance has no direct impact on your credit or credit score unless this operation leads to a credit utilization of more than 30-40%.

-Just remember that cash advances are very expensive, ultimately causing you to pay much more money ( through fees and interest rates) than you initially withdraw.… read full answer
+Just remember that cash advances are very expensive, ultimately causing you to pay much more money ( through fees and interest rates) than you initially withdraw.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.